yabellini/SitioAcademico/content/blog/2024-01-05-cooperative/index.md

 I am part of three large cooperatives:

-1. Housing cooperative: we build houses and apartments.
+1. [Housing cooperative:](https://www.coopvivienda.com.ar/informacion.html) we build houses and apartments.
 The cost is much lower than a private company, and the quality is higher.
 Many of our members do not qualify for a bank loan.

-2)Santa Rosa Public Works and Services Popular Electricity Cooperative: manage electricity, street light, internet, television, and telephony for the whole city.
+2. Santa Rosa Public Works and Services Popular Electricity Cooperative: manage electricity, street light, internet, television, and telephony for the whole city.
 It also has funeral services, a nursery, a library, and a sale of household appliances.

 Every town in my province has a cooperative that manages these services; some add water purification.